sclorg/varnish-container/4/README.md

-Varnish Cache 4.0 HTTP reverse proxy Docker image
+Varnish Cache 4.0 HTTP reverse proxy container image
 =====================================================

 This container image includes Varnish 4.0 Cache server and a reverse proxy for OpenShift and general usage.